 I have been asked to provide anecdotal information about how the Individual Alternative Minimum Tax ("AMT") affects our members' clients, the taxpayers of America.
 The AMT first became part of the Internal Revenue Code in 1969, after the then Treasury Secretary testified that there were 155 people with incomes over \$200,000 who had not paid any income taxes for 1967.
 In today's economy, this would be a person with income of \$1.1 million and paying no Federal Income Tax.
 The highest individual income tax rate in 1969 was 77 percent when Congress added a 10 percent AMT to the tax code.
 Until 2000, less than one percent of individual taxpayers were required to pay AMT tax in any given year.
 This was the situation even though the highest individual income tax rate had been reduced to 39.6 percent.
-For 2004, the highest individual Federal income tax rate was 33 percent and the highest AMT tax rate was 28 percent.
-It is estimated that 3.8 million taxpayers will pay additional tax due to the AMT.
+For 2004, the highest individual Federal income tax rate was 33 percent and the highest AMT tax due to the AMT.